sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

  }
  {% endhighlight %}

  I already have added comments with pointing out responsibilities in MVP.
 Lets refactor that single huge class and apply the Model-View-Presenter pattern.
 The Model is the `AccountManager`.
 The view should have no knowledge of the Model, so pull that out.
 Everything that coordinates the Views state should be moved into a Presenter.
 So AsyncTask is moved to the Presenter.
 The Presenter must be able to coordinate the view.
-Therefore we introduce a interface for the view `LoginView` where we define the methods `showError()`, `loginSuccessful()` and `showLoading()`.
+Therefore we introduce an interface for the view `LoginView` where we define the methods `showError()`, `loginSuccessful()` and `showLoading()`.
 By defining an interface we keep the Presenter as platform independent as possible (Presenter has no Android SDK related code).
 Furthermore it makes writing unit test more easy (read more about that in my previous blog post).
 As we have discussed in the previous tip the Fragment is a Controller and therefore part of the View.
 So the fragment at the end should only contain code controlling UI components.
 The refactored code (with Mosby View State support) looks like this:

  {% highlight java %}
  public class LoginFragment extends MvpViewStateFragment<LoginView, LoginPresenter>